Guevara-chan/Void-Doctrine/README.md

-# Void-Doctrine
+# •Sum•
-Trust is a weakness
+__Void°Doctrine__ is a low-profile userdata observer, made to detect and log vKontakte page changes on demand.